ten10second/CS2S_pose_environment/README.md

 # :sparkles: Acknowledgement

 - This project is based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion)

-- This Readme is inspired by [CodeFormer](https://github.com/sczhou/CodeFormer) and [RobustSIRR](https://github.com/ZhenboSong/RobustSIRR)

 - For More Awesome Sat2Grd methods, you can refer to :+1: [Sat2Den](https://github.com/qianmingduowan/Sat2Density), [Sat2Str](https://github.com/YujiaoShi/Sat2StrPanoramaSynthesis)